-Centering the Control Surfaces
+Center the Control Surfaces

-With the transmitter turned on and the LiPo flight battery connected to the ESC (and installed in the battery compartment) it's now possible to connect the pushrods to the rudder and elevator control surfaces and to 'center' the surfaces accordingly.
+With the transmitter turned on and the Lipo flight battery connected to the ESC(and installed in the battery compartment), it is now possible to connect the pushrods to the control surfaces and to center the surfaces.

-First, be sure to center the elevator and rudder (aileron) trim levers.
-See the 'Transmitter Details' and 'Flight Controls and Trimming' sections of this manual for more information on the trim levers and their functions.

-With the trim levers centered, carefully spread open each 'clevis' (the white color plastic part installed on the threaded end of the metal pushrod) so you can insert the pin in the OUTERMOST hole on each control horn.
-It may be helpful to insert a flat blade screwdriver (not included) into the clevis then carefully 'twist' it until it disengages the pin from the hole in the clevis.
-Also, it is not necessary to 'snap' the clevis back together until the centering adjustments are complete.
+First, be sure to center the elevator, rudder and aileron trim levers.
+See the "Digital Trims" section for more information.
+With the trim levers centered, carefully spread open each clevis so that you can insert the pin in the hole on each control horn.
+It may be helpful to use a flat blade screwdriver(not included) into the clevis then carefully twist it until it disengages the pin from the hole in the clevis.

-After connecting the clevises to the control horns view the vertical tail and rudder from directly above.
-The rudder should be 'in line' with the vertical tail when it's properly 'centered'.
-However, if the rudder is angled off to the right or left you can adjust the length/position of the pushrod/clevis so the surface is centered 'mechanically' while the trim lever on the transmitter is centered.
+After connecting the clevis to the control horns, observe the rudder to see if it is centered.
+If it is angled off to the right or left, you can adjust the length/position of the push rod/clevis so that the surface is centered.
+Repeat the steps on elevator and aileron to ensure the surfaces are center too.